robert-j-webb/stackedit/safe eval.md

 Most importantly, it’s blatant duplication of code that already exists on the client.
 I’m essentially rewriting the browsers implementation of parsing JS and evaluating it.
 Their implementation is going to be 1000 more resilient, more performant, and more stable than anything I could write.

-The fact is, using `eval` instead of writing a lexer/calculator is a much better option for both software engineering concerns, and performance.
+The fact is, using eval instead of writing a lexer/calculator is a much better option for both software engineering concerns, and performance.
 Implementing a lexer/calculator is about as difficult and slow as implementing a reduced set of JS in JS.

 ### Counterarguments against code quality

->"Well eval can never be safe!
+>"Eval can never be safe!
 Even if you only allow arithmetic in your eval, some junior developer will come by and make a change and break your implementation, causing XSS bugs galore!"

 Your junior (and senior) developers are writing XSS bugs right now, without using eval at all.